abukatar/devdocs/guides/v2.1/cloud/project/bitbucket-integration.md

     origin git@bitbucket.org:<user-name>/<repo-name>.git (push)
     ```

-1. Push files to your new Bitbucket repository.
+1. Push the project files to your new Bitbucket repository.
+Remember to keep all branch names the same.

     ```bash
     git push -u origin master